Remus7/TabletsOfStoneProject/README.md

-# TabletsOfStoneProject
+# Tablets Of Stone Project
-A quick server implementing the Tablets of Stone game funcitonalities
+A quick server implementing the Tablets of Stone game functionalities.
+Made for the Code Sinaia 2023 summer camp.